strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

 IngredientAmount flags
 ++++++++++++++++++++++

-``IngredientAmount`` objects have a number of flags that can be set.
+:class:`IngredientAmount` objects have a number of flags that can be set.

 **APPROXIMATE**

-This is set when the QTY is preceded by a word such as `about`, `approximately`.
+This is set to True when the QTY is preceded by a word such as `about`, `approximately` and indicates if the amount is approximate.

 **SINGULAR**

-This is set when the amount is followed by a word such as `each`, or the amount is the inner amount in the special case below, for example in **2 14 ounce cans coconut milk**, the **14 ounce** amount is singular.
+This is set to True when the amount is followed by a word such as `each` and indicates that the amount refers to a singular item of the ingredient.

+There is also a special case (below), where an inner amount that inside a QTY-UNIT pair will be marked as SINGULAR.

 Special cases for amounts
 +++++++++++++++++++++++++